hilbix/bootp/README.md

   - Example for `reply.sh` is missing
 - Default ports (67 and 68) are hardcoded
 - Broadcast address use is hardcoded
-- Occasionally you will see something like:
-  `Script ./request.sh must not close stdout before terminating.`
-  - I am not sure why `waitpid()` is slower than STDIO
-  - Looks like a SMP race condition to me
-    (ressources are closed before termination is signalled)
-  - Perhaps there must be a minimum timeout added to `waitpid()`
-- Broadcast response is hardcoded
+- Broadcast response is partly hardcoded
   - This is due to flags not present in script yet.
   - Hence the script cannot decide ..
 - Barely tested for now
 - This is a bit Debian centric
   - and Proxmox
-  - as I use it
+  - as I use it this way
+- This is not meant to stick to the DHCP standard
+  - It is only meant to be easily hackable to just do what you want
+  - So if you break it, you are left alone with all the (missing) parts